-- A. The student must have completed the eighth grade and be enrolled in an accredited public or private secondary school or home school. - B. The student must complete a onetime only application for admission and submit all required admissions documents. - C. The student must complete the ASU-Beebe High School Concurrent Enrollment and Policy form for each semester/term of enrollment. - D. The student must submit a high school cumulative grade point average of at least 2.5 on a 4.0 scale. - E. The student must provide standardized test scores (ACT or COMPASS) indicating that he/she meets the minimum placement test scores established for the course or program in which he/she wants to enroll.
-High school students must have scored 19 or better on the ACT reading sub-test (83 or better on COMPASS) to enroll in ANY general education concurrent enrollment course.
-Students must score at least a 19 on the ACT in English AND Reading to enroll in Freshman English I (83 in Reading and 80 in English on the COMPASS) and at least a 19 on the ACT in Math to enroll in College Algebra (41 in Algebra on the COMPASS).
-These scores reflect courses in which the student is enrolled at the high school.
-The COMPASS exam is administered at the campuses in Beebe, Searcy, and LRAFB, and Heber Springs.
-Information regarding COMPASS testing is available on our website at www.asub.edu/concurrent or by contacting the desired ASU-Beebe Campus or the Student Success Center. - F. A student enrolled in grade 12 at a public secondary school who possesses at least an ACT sub-score of 17 in English, reading or mathematics (or an equivalent measure) may enroll in remedial/developmental education courses in English, reading and mathematics on an Arkansas State University-Beebe campus during a regular fall or spring semester.

-The successful completion of remedial/developmental education courses in English, reading, and mathematics at one college or university does not guarantee college course placement at another college or university.
-The - guarantee college course placement at another college or university.
-The student is responsible for checking the placement requirements for the college/university of their choice. - G. A concurrently enrolled student will be classified as non-degree/non-certificate seeking and will not be eligible for financial aid.

-- H. The student's high school counselor, principal, or superintendent designee must approve the specific courses and the number of hours in which the student desires to enroll each semester. - I. Special forms for concurrent students may be found by going to the Concurrent Enrollment Program page on the ASU-Beebe website.
+A. The student must have completed the eighth grade and be enrolled in an accredited public or private secondary school or home school.

+- B. The student must complete a onetime only application for admission and submit all required admissions documents. - C. The student must complete the ASU-Beebe High School Concurrent Enrollment and Policy form for each semester/term of enrollment. - D. The student must submit a high school cumulative grade point average of at least 2.5 on a 4.0 scale. - E. The student must provide standardized test scores (ACT or ACCUPLACER) indicating that he/she meets the minimum placement test scores established for the course or program in which he/she wants to enroll. - High school students must have scored 19 or better on the ACT reading sub-test (78 or better on ACCUPLACER) to enroll in ANY general education concurrent enrollment course. - Students must score at least a 19 on the ACT in English AND Reading to enroll in Freshman English I (78 in Reading and 80 in English on the ACCUPLACER) and at least a 19 on the ACT in Math to enroll in College Algebra (83 in Algebra on the ACCUPLACER). - These scores reflect courses in which the student is enrolled at the high school.
+The ACCUPLACER exam is administered at the campuses in Beebe, Searcy, and LRAFB, and Heber Springs.
+Information regarding ACCUPLACER testing is available on our website at www.asub.edu/concurrent or by contacting the desired ASU-Beebe Campus or the Student Success Center. - F. A student enrolled in grade 12 at a public secondary school who possesses at least an ACT subscore of 17 in English, reading or mathematics (or an equivalent measure) may enroll in remedial/developmental education courses in English, reading and mathematics on an ASU-Beebe campus during a regular fall or spring semester. - The successful completion of remedial/developmental education courses in English, reading, and mathematics at one college or university does not guarantee college course placement at another college or university.
+The student is responsible for checking the placement requirements for the college/university of their choice. - G. A concurrently enrolled student will be classified as non-degree/non-certificate seeking and will not be eligible for financial aid. - H. The student's high school counselor, principal, or superintendent designee must approve the specific courses and the number of hours in which the student desires to enroll each semester. - I. Special forms for concurrent students may be found by going to the Concurrent Enrollment Program page on the ASU-Beebe website.

-5. Readmission of Former Students
+Readmission of Former Students

-Re-entering students who have been in a "non-enrolled" status with Arkansas State University-Beebe for one year must submit to the Admissions Office an application for readmission.
+Re-entering students who have been in a "non-enrolled" status with ASU-Beebe for one year must submit to the Admissions Office an application for readmission.
 Additionally, reentering students must submit official transcripts for all college work completed at other institutions.
 Students born after January 1, 1957, must provide proof of immunization for measles, mumps and rubella.
-Re-entering students who have not been enrolled at any college for three years may apply for academic clemency if they would like to do so.
+Reentering students who have not been enrolled at any college for three years may apply for academic clemency if they would like to do so.
 (See section on Academic Clemency.)

-6. Visiting Students
+Visiting Students